On (Almost) Reaching a Long-Held Running Goal

 This post, then, is a departure from the norm for me.
 It’s about a story that is still in process.

 To bring you up to the current point as briefly as possible, I’ve been running off and on since high school.
 I started because I figured it was the quickest way to shed a few pounds, and I was right.
-Once I started, I realized I enjoyed the challenge of it, and I adored the hard-to-quantify feeling of “being in shape.”
+Once I started, I realized I enjoyed the challenge, and I adored the hard-to-quantify feeling of “being in shape.”
 So I kept at it.
-(The need to run increased dramatically as I found the “freshman 15” in college, that just didn’t want to go away.)
+(The need to run increased dramatically as I found the “freshman 15” in college.)

-Fast forward many years, and multiple seasons of running regularly, then not, then back at it, etc. The ebb and flow of my fitness seemed to naturally coincide with not only the busyness of life but how that busyness managed to impact the priority I placed on exercise.
+Fast forward many years, and multiple seasons of running regularly, then not, then back at it, etc. The ebb and flow of my fitness seemed to naturally coincide with not only the busyness of life but also how it managed to impact the priority I placed on exercise.

-After a couple years of highly inconsistent exercise, I decided it was time to step it back up at the beginning of 2017.
-I set my sights on the lofty goal of a running pace I had achieved after months of practice in my late 20s when my pant size was smaller and lung capacity larger.
+After a couple of years of highly inconsistent exercise, I decided it was time to step it back up.
+I set my sights on the lofty goal of a running pace (10-minute average mile pace over a 3-mile run) I had achieved after months of practice in my late 20s when my pant size was smaller and lung capacity larger.

-Since that time, I’ve been reasonably faithful in pounding the pavement multiple times per week, save for exceptions like being out of town, and the occasional day (or week) when I let the laziness or doubt and fear in my head keep me on the sidelines.
+Since then, I’ve been reasonably faithful in pounding the pavement multiple times per week, save for exceptions like being out of town and the occasional day (or week) when I let the laziness or doubt and fear in my head keep me on the sidelines.

-Today, I finished the last run in the interval program and was reminded afresh that I need to keep pounding the pavement with gusto if I want to achieve my goal.
-It is truly remarkable how going for even one run can help push through the emotions that fight to keep me from getting after it.
+Today, I finished the last run in the interval program and was reminded afresh that I needed to keep pounding the pavement with gusto to achieve my goal.
+It is remarkable how going for even one run can help push through the emotions that fight to keep me from getting after it.

 Conclusion

-If like me, you’re in the middle of hustling for a goal (fitness or otherwise), I hope you’ll be encouraged by this.
+If, like me, you’re in the middle of hustling for a running goal, I hope you’ll be encouraged by this.
 Don’t let the average days be the end of the story.
 Push through the sweaty, unremarkable portions of the journey and get ready to celebrate the sweet view from the top.
 Each step gets you closer.
-I’ll keep taking steps if you will.
+I’ll keep taking steps, if you will.

 1. Girl, you do that running.
 I only run if chased and then only if I don’t think I can take ’em.
 Plus all that motion makes me spill my wine.